Imagine trading Forex profitably without having to think, let alone analyze.

 It sounds like a fantasy, doesn't it?

-At least that's the promise of Forex signals.
+At least that's what Forex signals promise.

 But what is exactly is a Forex trading signal?

-Could it help you in trading currencies?
+Could it help you trade currencies?

 What are FX trading signals?